mbari-org/pbp/DEVEL.md

 j setup
 ```

-While working on the code, you want to keep the all unit testing green:
+While working on the code, you want to keep all unit testing green:
 ```shell
 j test
 ```